 Methods

 Thirty-one patients with clinically diagnosed hippocampal sclerosis from the presurgical program at the Department of Epileptology in Bonn were included in the study (MTL).
 Two control groups consisted of thirty patients with extratemporal lobe epilepsy (ETL) and thirty healthy control subjects (CON), respectively.
-The study was approved by the local ethics committee of the University of Bonn and the Institutional Review Board at Columbia University and all subjects gave their written informed consent.
-The three groups did not differ with respect to age or gender (see Table for details).
+The study was approved by the local ethics committee of the University of Bonn and the Institutional Review Board at Columbia University (IRB-AAAB1301) and all subjects gave their written informed consent.
+The three groups did not differ with respect to age or gender (see Table S1 for details).

 Behavioral experiment